CommuniCityProject/communicity_toolbox/docs/structures.md

-# Structures
+# Toolbox Structures

-Structures are a set of Python Classes used to represent the output of machine learning algorithms.
+The Toolbox Structures are a set of Python Classes used to represent the output of machine learning algorithms.

 The following Structures are implemented: